2025-26 Edition

 Fundamental theory and methods for statistical inference.
 Topics include data reduction (sufficient, ancillary, and complete statistics), estimation (method of moments, maximum likelihood estimators, Bayes estimators), evaluating methods (mean squared error, best unbiased estimators, asymptotic evaluations), hypothesis testing, and confidence intervals.

-Prerequisite: DATA 200AP.
-DATA 200AP with a grade of B or better.
+Prerequisite: DATA 200AP with a minimum grade of B.

 Covers one or more emerging topics in data science from industry professionals.
 The course content may vary.